whirlsyu/EnMCB/README.md

 License: GPL-3

 Citation:
-Xin Yu et al. 2021 EnMCB: an R/Bioconductor package for Predicting Disease Progression Based on Methylation Correlated Blocks using Ensemble Models (under review)
+Xin Yu, De-Xin Kong, EnMCB: an R/bioconductor package for predicting disease progression based on methylation correlated blocks using ensemble models, Bioinformatics, 2021, btab415

 Note: This package is still under developing.
 Some of the functions may be further changed.